British Lichen Society

 The British Lichen Society (BLS) was founded in 1958 with the objective of promoting the study and conservation of lichen.
-Although the society was founded in London, UK, it is also of relevance to lichens worldwide.
+Although the society was founded in London, UK, it is of relevance to lichens worldwide.
 It has been a registered charity (number 228850) since 1964.

 History

+Prior to the Society's formation, discussions were held with both the British Bryological Society and the British Mycological Society about potentially establishing a lichen section within one of these existing organisations.
+However, these talks were unsuccessful; the British Mycological Society offered lichenologists only two pages at the end of their journal, while a joint meeting with bryologists revealed that productive sites for lichens rarely coincided with those favoured by bryologists.

 At the instigation of Dougal Swinscow, the first meeting of the society was held at the British Museum on 1 February 1958; there were 24 attendees.
+Twenty-five people attended this inaugural meeting and almost unanimously voted to form a society called the British Lichen Society.
+The alternative name "British Lichenological Society" was considered but attracted only a single vote.
+The meeting appointed officers and referees, and agreed to publish both a journal, The Lichenologist, and a cyclostyled Bulletin.
 Several positions were decided: Arthur Edward Wade was elected as the secretary, Peter Wilfred James as the editor and recorder, Joseph Peterken as the treasurer, David Smith the librarian, and Swinscow as curator and assistant editor.
 Another founder was Ursula Katherine Duncan.

+The Society's first field meeting, attended by eighteen members, was held a year later in Chelsford, Devon.
+An existing Lichen Study Group, which had been run by Freddie Sowter from Leicester since 1953, was incorporated into the new society.
+This group had circulated parcels of named specimens belonging to a single genus or consisting of closely related species among participants.

 A tenth-anniversary symposium, held jointly with the British Mycological Society, was held on 27 September 1968.
 In 1983, the BLS held its silver jubilee celebrations to commemorate 25 years since its founding.
 A one-day lichenology symposium was held at the Natural History Museum, London, covering the topics ecophysiology, ecology, and lichenology in the Southern Hemisphere.

 Lichenologist Oliver Gilbert, former president of the BLS and editor of the organisation’s publications, wrote the book The Lichen Hunters in 2004; according to the blurb on the dust jacket, it is "part travelogue and part social history of the British Lichen Society from ...
 1958 to the present".